herprickedfingerr/herprickedfingerr/README.md

-ㅤㅤㅤMy preferred names are Wens, Frankie, Sam, and El.
+My preferred names are Wens, Frankie, Sam, and El.
 Though, any of my names found on my pronouns.cc page is fine as well.

-ㅤㅤㅤㅤㅤㅤㅤㅤㅤFeel free to c+h anytime, no matter what.
+Feel free to c+h anytime, no matter what.
 That goes for when im chillin with my buddies, too.

-ㅤㅤㅤㅤㅤㅤㅤSome interesting things about me is that I have naturally color changing eyes, and I can shake my pupils.
+Some interesting things about me is that I have naturally color changing eyes, and I can shake my pupils.

-ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤIm more of a traditional artist than digital, but I do digital sometimes.
+Im more of a traditional artist than digital, but I do digital sometimes.

-ㅤㅤㅤㅤㅤI mostly like 2013 - 2016 shows, like stranger things, ever after high, jessie, icarly, liv & maddie, monster high, etc.
+I mostly like 2013 - 2016 shows, like stranger things, ever after high, jessie, icarly, liv & maddie, monster high, etc.

-ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤI also love any thing disney and lion, that is including fanmade lion shows like my pride.
+I also love any thing disney and lion, that is including fanmade lion shows like my pride.

-ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤIm mostly with Hefty, Alice, Pawsie, Ann, Arrow, or King Evaen!
-ㅤ
+Mostly with friends or by myself somewhere, if my name says dni, please do not interact.. :> ㅤ